connietee22/junoGradDirectory/README.md

 ## Juno College Grad Directory

+<a href="https://connietee22.github.io/junoGradDirectory">Check it out!</a>

-A directory of Juno College Bootcamp Grads, where users can input basic details, which will display in browsable user cards.
-Created by Connie Tsang at Juno College as part of the Immersive Web Development Bootcamp.
+A directory for Juno College Bootcamp Grads, where past graduates can input basic details, which will display in a list of browsable user cards.
+Created by <a href="http://connietsangcodes.com">Connie Tsang</a> at Juno College as part of the Immersive Web Development Bootcamp.

-## Tools used:
+### Tools used:

 React, Firebase, HTML, CSS.

-## REMAINING STRETCH GOALS
+### Remaining stretch goals

 // Adding pagination package
 // Uploading user images to firebase